MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 - Browser-related attributes if applicable such as browser language, font, etc.
 - Network attributes, such as IP address, signature hash, etc.

-## Setting up Device Fingerprinting
+## Set up device fingerprinting

-# Set requires the following steps
+To set up device fingerprinting, follow these steps.

-- 1. Setup DNS and SSL Certificate and upload it in the Fraud Protection portal; and
+1. Configure the DNS SSL certificate and upload it to the Fraud Protection portal.
-- 2. Implement device fingerprinting (on web or mobile app)
+1. Implement device fingerprinting (on web or mobile app).

 The sections below provide detailed instructions on these steps.
 Please note that the first step is only needed once, but the second step needs to be repeated once for each website or mobile app where device fingerprinting is to be enabled.

-## Step 1: Setup DNS and provide and SSL certificate
+### Step 1: Setup DNS and provide an SSL certificate

-# Setup DNS by folloing these steps:
+To set up DNS and provide an SSL certificate, follow these steps.

 1. Select a subdomain under your root domain.For example, select **f.contoso.com**.
 Any prefix can be used.
 2. For the selected subdomain, create a canonical name (CNAME) that points to **fpt.dfp.microsoft.com**.For example, **Merchant website**: www.contoso.com, **DNS record**: f.contoso.com, which points to fpt.dfp.microsoft.com.

-Set up the Secure Sockets Layer (SSL) certificate by following these steps:
+To set up the Secure Sockets Layer (SSL) certificate, follow these steps.

 1. For back-end onboarding, generate the SSL certificate for the selected subdomain.
 You can add all the subdomains in **Certificate’s Subject Alternative Name** and create one SSL Certificate.
 2. Go to the Fraud Protection portal [portal](https://dfp.microsoft.com) and navigate to the **Integration** page from left hand menu.
 3. Select **Edit** and then select **Next** on the following page to reach the page titled Upload SSL certificate.
 4. Click **Select Certificate** button and upload the SSL Certificate generated in Step a) .
 If your certificate has a password, then enter it in the text box below and then select **Upload**.

+> [!NOTE]
-**Note:** Only .pfx files are supported.
+> Only .pfx files are supported.
 It may take a few minutes for certificate to propagate to the device fingerprinting servers.

 ## Step 2: Implement device fingerprinting